nikhilr612/egui-raylib/README.md

 ```
 ## Screenshot

-The screenshot of another example.
+The screenshot of another example, showcasing various widgets.

 ![Screenshot of an example program](screenshot.png)